 2013 - Anastasia Klimchynskaya, "A Study in Scarlet and the Study of Mankind: Sherlock Holmes and Pope's Essay on Man"

-Order Reprints You can order a PDF reprint of any BSJ article for $5, with the file sent via e-mail and viewable using Adobe Acrobat Reader or other PDF viewers.
+Get the Article Order a PDF reprint of any article, sent via e-mail and viewable using Adobe Acrobat Reader or other PDF viewers.
 The file will be sent to your PayPal e-mail address unless you provide a different address.